-If you believe you could join our collective action, please contact the employment law attorneys at Feldman Williams to find out if you can be part of this case.
+If you believe you could join our collective action, please contact the employment law attorneys at Feldman Legal Group to find out if you can be part of this case.
 If you did not work at Sage, but believe your employer has violated wage laws, contact us.
 We offer free assessments.

 VERDICT - Store Manager Unlawful Termination/

 Feldman Legal Group PA obtains trial verdict for former store manager unlawfully terminated in violation of his employment contract.